 - Students engage in solving engineering challenges using an engineering design process.

 While I LOVE the weather instrument booklet below, I don’t call it a STEM or STEAM activity, because I am telling students how to create the weather instruments.
-It’s still a great week’s worth of lessons, but I would call this more of a project than than STEM or STEAM.
+It’s still a great week’s worth of lessons, but I would call this a science project but not a STEM or STEAM activity.
 You can download the booklet here.

 Games and Task Cards

-I love using games and task cards in my instruction, and I certainly don’t consider them fluff.
+I love using games and task cards in my instruction and certainly don’t consider them fluff.
 However, just because something is a game or task card doesn’t mean its high quality.
-Once again, we must think about the purpose of the game or task card if we’re balancing cute and content.
+We must think about the purpose of the game or task card.
 Are we using them for a review, extra practice, or enrichment?
-The concentration game shown below is great for reviewing place value, but it’s not great for teaching the concept or enriching place value.
+The concentration game shown below is great for reviewing place value, but it’s not great for teaching the concept of place value.

-If I’m using a game to teach a standard, I try to make sure the game or task card requires students to apply the standard and use higher level thinking.
+When using a game to teach a standard, try to make sure the game or task card requires students to apply the standard and/or use higher level thinking.
 I use the games below to teach and enrich, not review.
-In the game with the orange cards, students stack the cards and place them face down.
 Students work with a partner and each draw a card from the stack.
 Students must determine the total value of their card and whoever has the great value keeps both cards.
 After students have gone through each of the cards, whoever kept the most cards wins.

 Worksheets